-Quick link to Chem 351 experimental schedule.
+Quick link to Chem 353 experimental schedule

-CHEM 351 is the first half course of an introduction to modern organic chemistry.
-Since organic chemistry is a practically based subject, the laboratory component forms an integral part of the course as it introduces basic laboratory techniques while also investigating some of the modern concepts of structure, reactivity and reaction mechanisms of organic molecules in both simple systems and in the often more complex biological context.
-Special attention has been paid to the selection of experiments in an attempt to clearly present and simplify some of the concepts of organic chemistry that students find difficult, to illustrate the role of organic chemicals in our everyday lives all while learning fundamental laboratory techniques.
-We hope that one of the outcomes from the laboratory component of the course it that you learn more about the safe handling and management of chemicals which can help you in everyday life, including at home where most families have chemical products that they tend to treat in a far too casual fashion.
-We know and understand that many of you don't want to be chemists, and you are required to take this course for your program or career aspirations because it was decided by others (not us) that the course is required.
-One of the reasons for this is that it is believed that the organic laboratory is a place where key tactile skills are developed.
+CHEM 353 is the second half course of an introduction to modern organic chemistry.
+Since organic chemistry is a practically based subject, the laboratory component forms an integral part of the course as it normally introduces basic laboratory techniques while also investigating some of the modern concepts of structure, reactivity and reaction mechanisms of organic molecules in both simple systems and in the often more complex biological context.
+Special attention has been paid to the selection of experiments in an attempt to clearly present and simplify some of the concepts of organic chemistry that students find difficult, and to illustrate the role of organic chemicals in our everyday lives.
+We hope that one of the outcomes from the laboratory component of the course it that you learn more about the handling and management of chemicals which can help you in everyday life, including at home where most families have chemical products that they tend to treat in a far too casual fashion.
+We know and understand that many of you don't want to be chemists, and you are required to take this course for your program or career aspirations because it was decided by others that the course is required... one of the reasons for this is that it is believed that the organic laboratory is a place where key tactile skills are developed.

-For the experiments, please note that all the experiments are known to work when carried out correctly and with good technique.
-In general, they have been tried and tested over many, many years, so if the experiment doesn't work, it is most likely due to experimenter error but that's OK as we all learn from our mistakes, and over time, hands on laboratory skills should improve which is one of our goals.
+For the experiments, note that all the experiments are known to work when carried out correctly and with good technique.
+In general, they have been tried and tested over many, many years, so if the experiment doesn't work, it is more likely due to experimenter error but that's OK as we all learn from our mistakes, and over time, hands on laboratory skills should improve which is one of our goals.

 Please note that the style of this manual, it is written in a scientific style and NOT as a "point form".
-You are taking a University science course and the procedures are written as you would find them if you were to go to a scientific journal or a standard laboratory textbook.
-A "point form" style generally discourages students from thinking for themselves, something that is both very dangerous in a laboratory, very boring for the student and doesn't promote skill acquisition.
+You are taking a University science course and the procedures are written as you would find them if you were to go to a scientific journal or a standard laboratory text book.
+A "point form" style generally discourages students from thinking for themselves, something that is both very dangerous in a laboratory and very boring for the student.